Plant Propagation Methods and Techniques

 Plant propagation is the process of reproducing or creating a new plant or seedling.
 Like all living organisms in Nature, plants must reproduce to for the species to survive.
 Nature provides a variety of ways to do this in the plant world.
 Different Unlike the animal world, many plants reproduce in multiple ways.
 Pretty amazing, Plant propagation is an important part of gardening, whether outdoors, or with your indoor houseplants.
 When you have a great plant, and you want to create a new one "just like it" for yourself or a friend, you need to know about plant propagation.
-Here are the most common means of plant Seeds are by far the most common means of propagation.
+Here are the most common means of plant Seeds are by far the most common means of plant propagation.
 The vast majority